Neilma Gantner: Legacy

 Two awards have been established and named in her honour, the Neilma Sidney Short Story Prize and the Neilma Sidney Literary Travel Fund, supported by The Myer Foundation.
+In June 2026, shortly after announcement of the 14th round of recipients, Writers Victoria advised the closure of the travel fund.

 Personal

 At 18 Gantner married Vallejo Gantner, an apparel manufacturer in San Francisco on 8 August 1941 at St John's Church, Toorak.
 Her younger sister, Marigold Myer (later Lady Southey) was bridesmaid.

 The couple made their home in San Francisco, where Gantner gave birth to two sons, Vallejo junior in 1942 and Carrillo in 1944.
 In July 1949 she was granted a divorce from her husband on the grounds of cruelty and, although given physical custody of her sons, was prevented from bringing them to Australia for their education.

 Gantner died on 15 June 2015 in Bermagui, New South Wales.
 She was survived by her son, Carrillo, five grandchildren and three great-grandchildren.